 The IOT considers that, in the interests of avoiding undue delay or duplication, there should be expected time limits for making an application for consolidation, by reference both to the commencement of a later IRP which is seeking to be consolidated into the First IRP, and by reference to the length of time the First IRP has been underway.
 Since “commencement” of an IRP requires knowledge of a third party proceeding which the applicant may not have, the IOT proposes that time limits should run from publication, since this places everyone in the same position.
 The Bylaws contain an obligation on ICANN to publish promptly, and Rule 6 contains provision for specified interest parties to be notified.
 The IOT intends that “Publication of the IRP” should be defined in Section 1, to reflect that publication by ICANN is considered to have taken place when any notice of the IRP and the written statement of dispute have been published on the relevant section of the ICANN website.

 Rather than make this an outright time limit the IOT considered that the First IRP Panel should have the discretion to accept a later application.

-DisputesDisputes
+All motions for consolidation must be accompanied by the appropriate filing fee and must explain why the Disputes should be consolidated, in other words:

+What the common nucleus of operative fact is; and

+Why consolidation would foster a more just and efficient resolution than addressing the Disputes individually.

-Rationale: this mirrors subsection 5 above and makes it clear that the moving party is responsible for providing sufficient information to justify granting the request.andorDisputeRationale: The IOT was concerned about the potential for misuse of the option to consolidate IRP requests.
+Rationale: this mirrors subsection 5 above and makes it clear that the moving party is responsible for providing sufficient information to justify granting the request.

+All motions for consolidation shall also include a declaration by the moving party that:

+All statements it makes in its motion are true and correct; and

+They are not intentionally misleading the Panel; and

+They are not filing the motion and seeking to consolidate for improper purposes.
+Improper purposes include, but are not limited to:

+Having the primary intent to delay either IRP action or the resolution of an underlying proceeding; or

+Seeking to harass ICANN, another IRP Claimant or any other party or potential party to the IRP proceedings; or

+Having the primary intent of changing the IRP Panelists who will hear either Dispute.

+Rationale: The IOT was concerned about the potential for misuse of the option to consolidate IRP requests.
 It therefore proposes that the moving party should include a declaration as to its bona fides.

-Claimant
+ICANN and any IRP Claimant who is a Party to an IRP which is the subject of a request for consolidation shall be entitled to submit a statement in response within [21/28 days] of receipt of the motion to consolidate.

 Rationale: The IOT considers that, in order to ensure fairness, any non-moving parties who would be impacted by a decision to consolidate should have a right to be heard.